ulfschneider/ulf.website/content/posts/2016-04-23-pocket-git-guide.md

 While you can have multiple branches in your repository, there is always exactly one working branch in your local repository, which is the one you are currently working on.
 This is what is in your _working directory_ or _working copy_.
 Any commit you make will be against the working branch.

 `git branch <branch-name> [<commit>]` will create a new branch for you.
 Choose a short descriptive branch name.
 The optional `<commit>` specifies a commit to start from.
-If you don´t give the `<commit>` , the branch will be created from the latest commit in the current branch.
+If you don't give the `<commit>` , the branch will be created from the latest commit in the current branch.

 <figure>
 <img src="/img/agile/git_new_branch.jpg" />